peteyjoe/peteyjoe/README.md

 ## Features
 List of features ready and TODOs for future development
 * Good with HTML, CSS, JS, React.js, and Node.js
-* Good with Linux and OK with Bash Scripting
+* Good with Python, Linux, and VirtualBox
-* Decent with Python
+* OK with Bash Scripting and Wireshark
-* Knows how to use a computer and set up a development enviroment
+* Knows how to use a computer
-* Can look up how to solve problems on StackOverflow
+* Can look up how to solve problems on the internet

 To-do list:
-* Learn basic computer science principles
+* Learn lots of stuff about cybersecurity and computer science
-* Learn and use actual algorithms instead of copying crap from the internet
 * Learn C/C++
-* Go to college
+* Finish College

 ## Status
 The Petey Joe project is currently in development and will never be finished because life is a journey and `GET https://dumbquotes.com/inspire2.json 404 NOT FOUND`

 ## Contact
-Created by [@peteyjoe](https://www.peteyjoe.com/) - ~~feel free to contact me!~~ Hold up on the contact because I'm switching E-mails Also don't go to my website yet because I forgot to renew my SSL certificate...
+Created by [@peteyjoe](https://www.peteyjoe.com/) - feel free to contact me!